omerjava/antwerp-pizza/README.md

 # Getting Started with Create React App

-This project is developed based on this [tutorial](https://www.youtube.com/watch?v=QwarZBtFoFA&t=1669s) by [PedroTech](https://github.com/machadop1407).
+This React project is developed based on this [tutorial](https://www.youtube.com/watch?v=QwarZBtFoFA&t=1669s) by [PedroTech](https://github.com/machadop1407).
-I added shopping Cart functionality by using useCart() hook and also added Express.js-MySQL backend to Contact page to receive the messages of customers.
+I added shopping Cart functionality by using useCart() hook in React and also added Express.js-MySQL backend to Contact page to receive the messages of customers.
 However, there will be only frontend code and deployment here.